You’ve just started your new job and you have four missions to complete in four weeks, should you wish to accept. Don’t forget to report back.

 - If you are working in an agile environment start to focus on clearly articulating the objectives for your epics of work and plan out your stories (it doesn’t have to be perfect)

-- If you are still feeling unsure about your work, keep focusing on the other things above and communicate your capacity and desire for more work
+- If you are still feeling unsure about your new job, keep focusing on the other things above and communicate your capacity and desire for more work

-Well done, you’ve completed your mission.
+Well done, you’ve successfully completed your mission to survive your new job.
 You may not have all the answers but your one step closer to your vision.